UmamiAppearance/NoBroCote/README.md

 - ``fn`` \<Function\> The actual test.
 A function for testing.
 - ``fnArgs`` \<...any\> Optional parameters for the function.

 The function has access to the html page.
 It acts like a single function you would execute in a script tag.
-It has access to all scripts and modules passed via 'addScript' or 'addImport'.
+It has access to all scripts and modules passed via ``addScript`` or ``addImport``.
 The function can be asynchronous or not.
 It must return something which can be compared with the expected result.
 **Example:**

  ```js
 test.makeUnit(
     "myFirstUnit",